British Columbia Family Practice Manual

 Crystal Reeves — Mandell Pinder LLP, Vancouver

-Angie Riano — Henderson Heinrichs LLP, Vancouver
+Angie Riaño — Henderson Heinrichs LLP, Vancouver

 Brandon St. Pierre — Aaron Gordon Daykin Nordlinger LLP, Vancouver

-Johanna M. Stein — Boughton Law Corporation, Vancouver
+Johanna M. Stein — Clear Legal, Surrey

 Volume 1